IgorHrkswxryski/HaveIBeenPwned/README.md

 # The results ?
 You will receive the results by mail on the addresses enter in the table TrustedAccounts (one mail by account tested).

+# TODO
+* Make a new table with status of the treated accounts